 You must always consult Council or landowning authority to gain approval for the sale of food and beverages and for the installation of temporary food stalls.
 Part 3.2.3 (Food Premises and Equipment) of the Code should also be consulted.
 It gives guidance on complying with the food safety standards in relation to the construction and cleaning of food stalls, premises and transport vehicles, as well as other necessary services such as water, waste disposal, light, ventilation, cleaning and personal hygiene facilities.
 The Guideline should also be consulted for recommendations on the location of food stalls and minimum standards for stall construction.

-Notification of the sale of food at a particular event is mandatory for all food businesses, except for charitable and community not-for-profit organisations.
-Notification forms can be completed online.
 Food businesses of the type generally involved in temporary events are not required to hold a NSW Food Authority Licence.
 However, it is likely that a licence will be needed under the Food Regulation 2010, if the business involves the processing of foods such as butcher’s meat, raw poultry, dairy products or seafood.
 The NSW Food Authority should be contacted prior to the event to ensure the approval requirements are met.

 You should also ensure food counters are accessible to patrons using wheelchairs see 11.